Supervised multiway factorization: Simulation

-We particularly focus on the following 4 settings: \begin{itemize} \item {\bf Setting 1 (CP Setting)}: We set $\B$ to be a zero matrix, indicating the auxiliary data have no effect on the underlying structure of $\XX$ (i.e., $\XX$ is generated from a probabilistic CP model).
-Both dimensions $d_1$ and $d_2$ are set to be 10, and the loading matrices $\V_1$ and $\V_2$ are normalized to have orthonormal columns respectively.
-The covariance matrix $\Sigma_f$ is a diagonal matrix with diagonal values $\{100,64,36,16,4\}$ and $\sigma_e^2=1$. \item {\bf Setting 2 (Collinearity Setting)}: The coefficient matrix $\B$ is filled with random numbers.
-The covariance matrix $\Sigma_f$ is diagonal with diagonal values $\{25,16,9,4,1\}$.
-The signal-to-noise ratio, defined by $\|\Y\B\|_F/\|\F\|_F$, is around 1.
-The dimensions of the loading matrices are the same as those in Setting 1, but the unit-norm loading vectors are set to be highly collinear in $\V_1$ and $\V_2$ respectively.
-The noise variance is $\sigma_e^2=1$. \item {\bf Setting 3 (Supervision Setting)}: The coefficient matrix $\B$ is the same as that in Setting 2, and the loading matrices are the same as those in Setting 1.
-The covariance matrix $\Sigma_f$ is a zero matrix, and $\sigma_e^2=6$. \item {\bf Setting 4 (High-dimension Setting)}: Both $d_1$ and $d_2$ are set to be 50.
-The corresponding loading matrices are normalized to have orthonormal columns respectively.
-The coefficient matrix $\B$ and the covariance matrix $\Sigma_f$ are the same as those in Setting 2.
-The noise variance is $\sigma_e^2=0.5$. \end{itemize}
+We particularly consider the following settings: \begin{itemize} \item {\bf Setting 1 (Non-supervision Setting)}: We set $\B$ to be a zero matrix, indicating the auxiliary data $\Y$ have no effect on the underlying structure of $\XX$ (i.e., $\XX$ is generated from a probabilistic CP model).
+The covariance matrix $\Sigma_f$ is a diagonal matrix with diagonal values $\{25,16,9,4,1\}$. \item {\bf Setting 2 (Mixed Setting)}: The coefficient matrix $\B$ is filled with Gaussian random numbers.
+The covariance matrix $\Sigma_f$ is the same as in Setting 1.
+Correspondingly, the latent score $\U$ is jointly affected by $\Y$ and $\F$. \item {\bf Setting 3 (Full-supervision Setting)}: The coefficient matrix $\B$ is the same as in Setting 2, and the covariance matrix $\Sigma_f$ is a zero matrix.
+Namely, the latent score $\U$ is solely determined by $\Y$. \end{itemize} In all of the above settings, the loading matrices $\V_1$ and $\V_2$ are filled with random numbers and normalized to have orthonormal columns.
+We also consider several additional simulation settings in Appendix \ref{add:sim}, where 1) loadings are highly collinear; 2) dimensions $d_1$ and $d_2$ are high; 3) there are more than 3 modes; 4) the model is misspecified and data do not have multiway structure.